The stabbing pain that hit Peter Cramer’s lower right abdomen carried enough punch to wake him from a sound sleep on a recent Saturday night.

 ‘It sounds like appendicitis’

-Cramer followed Philpott’s advice and used his Priority Health app to schedule a video call for 4:10 p.m.
+Cramer followed Philpott’s advice and scheduled a video visit for 4:10 p.m.

 “He said, ‘It sounds like appendicitis, but we are not going to know until we do a scan,’” Cramer said.

 The doctor advised him to go Spectrum Health Blodgett Hospital, because he could be admitted quickly and if he needed surgery, that’s where it would be performed.